jsor/jcarousel/docs/reference/configuration.md

 carousel from a left/right style to a up/down style carousel.

-If set to `null`, jCarousel tries to auto-detect the orientation by simply checking if the list's height is greater than the list's width.
+If set to `null`, jCarousel tries to auto-detect the orientation by simply checking if the root element's height is greater its width.

 ### Example